Myldero/1.12-to-1.13/README.md

 # Convert 1.12 commands to their 1.13 format

-The program is supposed to update everything map-making related in your world automatically
+The program is supposed to update everything map-making related in your world automatically.
+This includes functions, loot tables, advancements, and all their file locations

 It was made for Python 3.5 https://www.python.org/downloads/release/python-350/